Furniture & Home Furnishings Wholesalers

 Industry size & Structure

-• Most companies are small, independent operators that serve a local market.
-Large companies include Arc International North America (US subsidiary of ARC International SA - glassware and tableware distributor), Creative Office Interiors, and Building Plastics, Inc. (floor coverings).
+- Most companies are small, independent operators that serve a local market.
+Large companies include Arc International North America (subsidiary of Arc International SA, glassware and tableware distributor), Global Furniture USA, Furniture Wholesale Group, AAA Furniture Wholesale, and Building Plastics, Inc. (floor coverings).

 Industry Forecast